Saatva Down Alternative Comforter

 | Fill options | Down, synthetic | Down, feather, synthetic | Cotton, polyester batting |

-If you want the most hygienic, warmest, longest-lasting system and are willing to manage a two-piece system: duvet.
+If you want the most hygienic, warmest, longest-lasting system and are willing to manage a two-piece setup: duvet.
 If you want simplicity and a wide range of decorative options at accessible price points: comforter.
 If you sleep hot, want a lightweight cover, or want a decorative top layer: quilt.

 Can you use a duvet cover on a comforter?